 - Values excellence, respect, responsibility, resilience and inclusion are at the centre of the profile. - 2.
-Future-focused qualifications, transitions and pathway including the best possible qualification for each student - Capabilities for lifelong learning including competency development and key knowledge, skills and processes. - 4.
+Future-focused qualifications, transitions and pathways including the best possible qualification for each student. - 3.
+Capabilities for lifelong learning including competency development and key knowledge, skills and processes. - 4.
 Holistic development including self, social and active citizenship.

-areas of the New Zealand curriculum and choose subjects which allow them to explore their interests while building the foundation for success in the senior school.
+Students in Year 9 experience the eight learning areas of the New Zealand curriculum and choose subjects which allow them to explore their interests while building the foundation for success in the senior school.
 As students move through the school they become more specialised in their chosen subjects and pathway; with our broad range of subject choice for both seniors and juniors designed to meet students' various interests and needs.